botdotpy/Portfolio-Valuation/README.md

 Having imported two years historical data for the four stocks into a dictionary, the project calculates the normalized return for the first portfolio and assigns a weight of 0.25.
 Which is thereafter multiplied by the portfolio value ($10,000) to derive the portfolio's 'Position Values'.

+Futhermore, a dictionary is created to store the stocks Position Values, alongside a column for 'Total' - the sum of each stock's postiion value per day.

+Using matplotlib.pyplot, the projects examines the porfolio's performance using a line chart to viewing a combined performance, then an individual performance of the stocks.